andifalk/spring-cloud-gateway-workshop/lab3/README.md

 curl http://localhost:9092/api/v1/products
 ```

 You will notice that you are not able to call the REST API endpoints successfully.
-Instead, you get a 401 (Unauthorized) status.
+Instead, you get a `401 (Unauthorized)` HTTP status.
 The same will happen if you try to make the calls through the gateway.

-Finally, please also make sure you have also set up and started the spring authorization server as this will be required by the gateway and the backend services to validate the tokens.
+Before proceeding with the lab, please also make sure you have also set up and started the Spring Authorization Server as this will be required by the gateway and the backend services to validate the tokens.

 <hr>